lanwin/esphome_samsung_ac/readme.md

   debug_log_messages_raw: true
 ```

-## NASA vs Non NASA
+## NASA vs NonNASA

-It took me a while to figure out what the difference is.
 NASA is the new wire protocol which Samsung uses for their AC systems.
-The old units are using the so-called Non NASA protocol.
+The old units are using the so-called NonNASA protocol.
 The protocols share some aspects like the start and end byte.
-But the
-newer NASA protocol is more complex and allows more data to be transferred and more units to communicate.
+But the newer NASA protocol is more complex, allows more data to be transferred and more units to communicate.

 ### NASA

 The NASA protocol is pretty generic.
-Its basically designed to transport variables which are a key (number) and a value (with
-a datatype like Enum, Int, Long, Bytes).
+It's basically designed to transport variables as a key (number) and a value (with a datatype like Enum, Int, Long, Bytes).
 All meaning is defined to the keys.
-If you want to know the room temperature you need
-to know the number and wait for it.
+For instance, if you want to know the room temperature you need to know the number and wait for it.

 [Foxhill67](https://github.com/Foxhill67) started to document the NASA protocol [here](https://wiki.myehs.eu/wiki/NASA_Protocol).

-### Non NASA
+### NonNASA

-The Non NASA protocol is specifically desined to transport AC data.
+The NonNASA protocol is specifically desined to transport AC data.

-[DannyDeGaspari](https://github.com/DannyDeGaspari) started toe document the Non NASA protocol (but from wall controller side) [here](https://github.com/DannyDeGaspari/Samsung-HVAC-buscontrol).
+[DannyDeGaspari](https://github.com/DannyDeGaspari) started to document the NonNASA protocol (but from wall controller side) [here](https://github.com/DannyDeGaspari/Samsung-HVAC-buscontrol).

 ## Credits

 Thanks goes to DannyDeGaspari https://github.com/DannyDeGaspari/Samsung-HVAC-buscontrol.
-He made the initial attempt to describe the
+He made the initial attempt to describe the older NonNASA protocol.
-older Non NASA protocol.

 Thanks goes to matthias882 https://github.com/matthias882/some_esphome_components.
-He made an an basic ESPHome component
-for the older Non NASA protocol which was a perfect source for start playing and learning to communicate with the AC
-and use ESPHome.
+He made a basic ESPHome component for the older NonNASA protocol which was a perfect source to start playing and learning to communicate with the AC and use ESPHome.